 Note.
-If the teminal is to be sited within 25-40 mm of a corner or vertical pipe (refer to Table 4) then the hole MUST be accurately cut and the rubber weather seal trimmed around the groove provided.
+If the teminal is to be sited within 25-40 mm of a corner or vertical pipe (refer to Table 4) then the hole MUST be accurately cut and the rubber weather seal trimmed.

 16 FITTING THE WALL MOUNTING PLATE